Remotely Piloted Aircraft System (RPAS) data processing

 This is a type of raster that shows the compass direction that each slope in a terrain faces, measured in degrees from 0° (north) to 360° (north again).
 This information is useful for understanding sunlight exposure, wind patterns, and other environmental factors affecting the terrain.
 For example, if you are planting vegetation for remediation and want to identify a specific exposure, this product can be used to help identify build a planting prescription.

-With a small neighborhood value and high-resolution data, the results can become less valuable when working across a large study area but can still be valuable when looking for small area changes.
+With a small neighborhood value and high-resolution data, the results can become less valuable when working across a large study area; still it can be valuable when looking for small area changes.

 This product uses surface elevation data to identify landscape depressions.
 This can be used to highlight areas where flow might accumulate and to identify depressions that may be hard to see from a visual review of a more basic derivative like a hillshade.

 The TWI incorporates elements of flow accumulation and depression detection to create a data layer for identifying low-lying areas.
-It also separates a low area with less upstream catchment from a low area with a larger upstream catchment.
-This makes is a strong tool for analysis on wetlands and riparian identification.
+It also separates a low area with less upstream catchment from a low area with a larger upstream catchment, making it a strong tool for analysis on wetlands and riparian identification.

 Volumetrics can be calculated using a mesh dataset generated from the source point data.
 Once a delineation of the target features is generated (either manually or through deep learning), a cut and fill attribute is calculated representing the area volume in m3.